-F5.
+F8.
+Different cultures at different times also used varying scales for their music.
 In Timothy Johnson's book [9], you can investigate (diatonic) transposing patterns for different scales.
 Proving why these patterns occur is challenging and really fun.

-FIGURE 4.8.
-A Ruben's Tube Experiment.
+Figure 4.8: A Ruben's Tube Experiment.